INFANT POST-OP

 Q: I gave my baby pain medication and she is still uncomfortable.
 What else can I do?

 A: If your baby is in pain and is not due for pain medication any time soon, try giving lots of cuddles and skin-to skin-contact.
 Maybe take a warm bath with baby and try latching baby in the bath.
 Breastmilk ice chips/slushes can help with pain, too.
 Babywear as much as possible, if you can.
 Human touch releases oxytocin, which lowers pain levels.
-Please note that babies are able to sense their mothers' stress and anxiety.
+Please note that babies are able to sense their parents' stress and anxiety.
 If you are finding yourself upset and crying over your baby's distress, hand her over to another caregiver or put her down and take a few minutes to relax and compose yourself.

 After the release, there will be a diamond-shaped wound under your child's tongue and/or lip.
 It takes about 2 weeks for the wound to heal (sometimes a bit longer).
 The healing will begin almost immediately after treatment, and the wound will often be larger than you would expect.
 The wound will be whitish yellow, or sometimes even neon yellowish green (common in babies with jaundice) and will look similar to pus.
 This is normal!!